jessicayuan1/Obsidian/Home/LinkedIn!.md

-It is my pleasure to share that I'll be joining TTC in the summer in the Database Programmer position!
+Excited to join TTC in the summer as a Database Programmer!

-Tell Diana the good news
-Tell Jia the good news!!
-Tell spam the goodnews!!